 Thus, an increase in temperature in winter, spring, summer, or fall will not have the same biological impact as a result of allowing populations to expand or not.
 While the increase in winter temperatures allows some species to survive in previously unfavourable areas, an increase in spring and/or summer temperatures will tend to accelerate the development of immature stages, allowing an increase in the number of annual generations in some species, and encourage movement.

-- This is particularly the case for migratory butterfly species such as the noctuid Autographa gamma, whose incursions into Britain from wintering sites in North Africa are facilitated by rising temperatures .
+- This is particularly the case for migratory butterfly species such as the noctuid Autographa gamma, whose incursions into Britain from overwintering sites in North Africa are facilitated by rising temperatures .

 5. Expansion to the North and contraction to the South?

 Few data exist on the possible contraction of the distribution area to its southern limit with increasing temperatures.
-In most European butterflies, the southern limit of northward moving species appears to have remained stable, and only a few, such as the lycaena butterfly Heodes tytirus, show a decline in populations south of the area .
-For two species of moths (Lymantria dispar and L. monacha), simulations based on the foreseeable increase in temperatures in the future suggest a retraction of the southern limit from 100 to 900 km due to the negative effects of excessively high temperatures on the exit of eggs from their winter diapause , a phenomenon that corresponds to a temporary halt in development in response to the occurrence of adverse climatic conditions by winter temperatures.
+In most European butterflies, the southern limit of northward moving species appears to have remained stable, and only a few, such as the lycaenid butterfly Heodes tytirus, show a decline in populations south of the area .
+For two species of moths (Lymantria dispar and L. monacha), simulations based on the foreseeable increase in temperatures in the future suggest a retraction of the southern limit from 100 to 900 km due to the negative effects of excessively high temperatures on larval hatching from eggs in winter diapause , a phenomenon that corresponds to a temporary pause in development in response to the occurrence of adverse climatic conditions.